Jane's Addiction: 2024–2025: Reunion tour, stage altercation and breakup

 On September 18, the band released a second new song with the reunited line-up, "True Love", which had been scheduled for release prior to the band's split.
 After several months of inactivity, on December 25, Navarro and Avery re-released their 1994 Deconstruction album on music streaming services for the first time, with Spin naming it a "quiet masterpiece" in an accompanying feature.
 On January 3, 2025, it was revealed that Avery, Navarro and Perkins were working on new music together, without the participation of Farrell.
 In May 2025, Navarro stated that there was "no chance" the band would reunite.

 In July 2025, Avery, Navarro, and Perkins sued Farrell for assault, battery, intentional infliction of emotional distress, negligence, breach of fiduciary duty, and breach of contract.
 Their lawsuit seeks at least $10 million in damages owing to the tour's cancellation and the breakup of the band, and asks that Farrell pay outstanding costs related to the cancelled tour and the inability to record new songs for which the band is contractually obligated.
 Farrell subsequently filed his own lawsuit against Navarro, Perkins and Avery, accusing his bandmates of bullying, assault and battery, and for "harassing him onstage during performances" which allegedly included "playing their instruments at a high volume so that he could not hear himself sing without blasting his own in-ear monitors at an unsafe level."
 Farrell also seeks damages for libel, claiming that the other members inaccurately described him in the media as suffering from poor mental health and alcoholism.

+On December 17, 2025, the members of Jane's Addiction confirmed in a joint statement that, despite having reconciled with Farrell, the band would not continue: "We have come together one last time to resolve our differences, so that the legacy of Jane's Addiction will remain the work the four of us created together.
+We now look forward to the future as we embark on our separate musical and creative endeavors.
+Jane's Addiction will forever live in our hearts.
+We are proud of the music we created together."

 Musical style and influences

 Often associated with alternative rock, Jane's Addiction is credited for the mainstream exposure of the alternative music scene in the 1990s, and as pioneers of the first wave of alternative metal, combining heavy metal music with progressive rock.
 Critics have also described the band's sound as art punk, art rock, funk-punk, funk metal, hard rock, progressive punk and psychedelic rock.
-Although the band has been characterized as nu metal, they are often instead considered a predecessor to the genre.
+The band has also been considered a pioneer of nu metal.